kevin333kevin/wenkaili.github.io/_pages/publications.md

 _This is not the end; I will continue to explore the field of EDA.
 I would like to express my heartfelt thanks to my supervisor, Prof. Xie, and the whole lab group.
-EDA was a completely new field for me when I first enrolled, and they have helped me tremendously.
+EDA was a completely new field for me when I first enrolled in 2024, and they have helped me tremendously.
 I hope that I will not disappoint them in the future with their teachings and support._